-Depending on where you are, you might call stones like this a witch stone, ring stone, adder stone, snake eggs, hex stones, fairy stones, holy stones, eye stones… the list goes on.
+Depending on where you are, you might call stones like this a witch stone, ring stone, adder stone, snake egg, hex stone, fairy stone, holy stone, eye stone … the list goes on.
 But the fascination with stones that you can peer through isn’t restricted to England.
-In Wales, they’re known as glain neidr (snake bead) and gloine nan Druidh (Druids’ glass) in northern Scotland.
-They appear in some form or other in the mythologies of Ireland, Germany, Scandinavia, Italy, Russian and Egypt, to name but a few.
+In Wales, they’re known as glain neidr (snake bead) and in northern Scotland, gloine nan Druidh (Druids’ glass).
+They appear in some form or other in the mythologies of Ireland, Germany, Scandinavia, Italy, Russia and Egypt, to name but a few.

 St John the Baptist’s church at Allington near Salisbury is a Norman church that had a thorough going-over by the Victorians.
 From the 12th century, all that remains are a couple of moulded corbels on the chancel arch and a fragment of a beaded arch on the north side.

 The association of the north side of churches and churchyards with spiritual darkness is a popular and enduring perception.
-It’s perhaps derived from “Isaiah 14:12-20, where the ‘Shining One, the Son of the Morning/Dawn’ has been taken in Christian exegesis to refer [to] Lucifer, and the passage to refer to his fall from heaven.
-Verse 13 refers in some translations to setting up his throne ‘in the north’”.2
+It’s perhaps derived from 'Isaiah 14:12-20, where the ‘Shining One, the Son of the Morning/Dawn’ has been taken in Christian exegesis to refer [to] Lucifer, and the passage to refer to his fall from heaven.
+Verse 13 refers in some translations to setting up his throne ‘in the north’'.(Allan Barton)2

 And of course, in more mundane terms, north sides are generally a bit cooler and shadier.